abruzzi/react-application-is-not-a-thing/readme.md

 ### Internal state: agree to donation

-To make these changes in `Payment`, we need some additional `state` variables.
-To be more specific, a boolean `agreeToDonate` will be used to indicate whether a user selected the checkbox on the page, in addition to `total` and `tip`, to show the total number when they agreed and the tip in the checkbox label, respectively.
+To make these changes in `Payment`, we need a boolean state `agreeToDonate` to indicate whether a user selected the checkbox on the page.

 ```tsx
 const Payment = ({ amount }: { amount: number }) => {